I've got a very rare blood type. I'm AB positive. Bruce:

 Films — Live Action

-Invoked in one Alfred Hitchcock anthology story where a man with "a rare blood type" learns that his donation is being used by a vampire who can only digest that blood type.
+- Invoked in a short story, Blood Money by Timothy O'Keefe, where a man with "a rare blood type" learns that his donation is being used by a vampire who can only digest that blood type.

 Live Action TV